 - B1.
-Collect and synthesise empirical data - B2.
-Select and synthesise information from a range of textual and material sources - B3.
-Evaluate the evidential value of data used to substantiate arguments - B4.
-Evaluate the appropriateness of methodologies employed to generate data - B5.
-Evaluate and decide between competing arguments and explanations - B6.
-Evaluate the social and political context in which arguments are formulated
+Collect and synthesise information from a range of textual and material sources, including empirical (qualitative and quantitative) data - B2.
+Evaluate the evidential value of data used to substantiate arguments - B3.
+Evaluate the appropriateness of methodologies employed to generate data - B4.
+Evaluate and decide between competing arguments and different conceptual frameworks - B5.
+Evaluate the social and political context in which arguments are, and were, formulated

-Activities particularly designed to enhance your thinking skills include tutor-led and student-led seminars and tutorials, group projects, oral individual and group presentations and the dissertation.
+Activities particularly designed to enhance thinking skills include tutor-led and student-led seminars and tutorials, group projects, oral and group presentations and the dissertation.
+Specifically, students will develop understanding of a range of philosophical traditions and interdisciplinary methodologies.

-Extended essays and shorter pieces of assessed work such as book reviews, individual and group presentations, peer and staff feedback in seminars and tutorials, and the Level Part Three dissertation will all assess your intellectual skills.
-Progression is recognised in the assessment scheme, which tests your cognitive skills, moving from articulation of concepts through to synthesis and evaluation.
+Extended essays and shorter pieces of assessed work such as book reviews, individual and group presentations, peer and staff feedback in seminars and tutorials, and the Year Three dissertation (ARCH3025/SOCI3033) will all assess intellectual skills.
+Progression is recognised in the assessment scheme, which tests cognitive skills, moving from articulation of concepts through to synthesis and evaluation.